Critical Illness Cover

 State benefits might not be enough to replace your income if something goes wrong and you can’t work because of long-term sickness or disability.

 If you’re eligible, Employment and Support Allowance ranges from around £70 to just over £100 a week, depending on your circumstances and the seriousness of your illness or disability.

 You should look at getting critical illness cover if:

 - you don’t have enough savings to tide you over if you become seriously ill or disabled

 - you don’t have an employee benefits package to cover a longer time off work due to sickness.

 Contact Our Insurance Advisers Today

-Contact Russell Financial Solutions in Rayleigh today to receive our expert guidance and insurance advice.
+Contact RFS in Rayleigh today to receive our expert guidance and insurance advice.